top of page

 According to Clean Up Australia's most recent Litter Report, soft plastic pieces such as plastic bags, bread bags, cling film, confectionary wrappers and fresh and frozen produce bags, are the most common item found in litter.
 In addition to that, the amount of soft plastic collected has increased compared to the year before due to increased use by consumers and a lack of current facilities and programs to collect.

-As of 7 February 2024, soft plastic recycling collections are being trialled in Victoria.
+As of 7 February 2024, soft plastic recycling collections are being trialed in Victoria.
 This soft plastic recycling trial was developed by the Soft Plastics Taskforce members (Coles, Woolworths and Aldi) and will run in 12 participating supermarkets.
 Customers are encouraged to deposit their household soft plastics in the collection bins located at the front of these stores during the trial period.

 Coles: Northcote, Ivanhoe, Brunswick, Moonee Ponds, Flemington